sofinico/web3-bridges-challenge/document.md

 In all the mentioned cases, the cost of attacking is on the order of blockchain transaction fees (aside from a non-quantifiable effort required from the attacker, e.g. gain access to the private keys).
 To reduce the post-attack risk of "loosing" the funds, the attacker might allow withdrawals from the bridge contract on the base chain to hold the native token rather than the synthetic version.

 The attacker could potentially drain all locked funds of the base chain contract.
-Also, attacher could potentially mint and aribtraty amount of wrapped tokens on target chain.
+Also, attacker could potentially mint and aribtrary amount of wrapped tokens on target chain.

 A little more of detail on the aforementioned attacks: